Systematic Review on Learning-based Spectral CT: Multi-Energy Image Reconstruction

-which is minimized when $\boldmu_k$ is fully denoised.
-This approach was proposed in \ac{MR} image reconstruction with a \cite{aggarwal2018modl,biswas2019dynamic}, but may also be used in \ac{CT}.
-It may be generalized to a synergistic penalty with a multi-branch \ac{CNN} for joint image denoising, see Section~\ref{sec:im_denoising}.

 An alternative approach, namely the \ac{DIP} introduced by \citeauthor{ulyanov2018deep}~\cite{ulyanov2018deep}, consist of fixing the input $\boldz$ and to optimize with respect to $\boldtheta$, in such a way that the reconstruction does not require pre-training of the \ac{NN}.
-The \ac{DIP} was used by \citeauthor{gong2018pet}~\cite{gong2018pet} for \ac{PET} image reconstruction, where the generative model was directly injected in the data fidelity term similarly to the non-relaxed synthesis approach \eqref{eq:synthesis_model}.
-A multichannel version of this approach using a multi-branch \ac{NN} with a single input $\boldz$ was proposed for \ac{DECT} \cite{gong2019low} and outperformed nonlocal mean denoising.
+A multichannel version of this approach using a multi-branch \ac{NN} with a single input $\boldz$ was proposed for \ac{DECT} \cite{gong2019low}.

 Although deep-learned penalties have been successfully applied in image reconstruction, their application to spectral \ac{CT} has been relatively limited and remains an active area of research.
 Future work should focus on developing more efficient and accurate deep-learned penalties that are specifically tailored to the unique challenges and opportunities of spectral \ac{CT}.